MeowAlienOwO/unnc-mdreport-template/contents/section_4_cmict_a_reflection.md

 The analyser will read stored data from internal storage, analyse them and generate terminal snapshot.
 The terminal snapshot is then be transformed to frontend-friendly data pack and send to frontend to display by the API controller.
 Since the simulation system also need to initialise system with terminal status, the terminal snapshot is also provided and transformed for simulation.

+NTSS backend is based on Microsoft Entity Framework Core 7.0, with a SQL Server database.
+These development choices are made mainly for the development team is familiar with this technique stack.
+Other components like HikVision development kit and LDAP library, are introduced for specific feature requirements.

 ![NTSS Backend Interaction Relations](../images/BackendStructure-SystemStructure.pdf){#fig:backend_structure}